 3. Know their lowest price

 Merchants are very aware of tourists and will usually give them a much higher price known as the tourist price.
 This happens a lot in some Asian countries where the value to their currency can be valued at up to 60 to 70 times lower than the US dollars.
 Ask them for the lowest price.
 If they still don’t lower the price, gesture for your party to walk away from the store.
 They usually cave in once the customer starts walking away.

 4. Have plenty of change (in the local currency)

 Needless to say, having plenty of change in the local currency is a must when shopping in a local merchant market.
 Do not keep all your money in your wallet.
 Keep most of it in your bag or fanny pack, and only a few in your wallet.
 You don’t want to come off as a dumb tourist who is loaded with cash; waiting to be scammed.

-5. Learn to greet in the local language
+5. Learn to greet people in the local language

 6. Take a local out for shopping

 Mobile apps like Couchsurfing are amazing when it comes to meeting and socializing with the locals.
-Just login with your Facebook id and turn on the “Hangout” feature.
+Just login with your Facebook ID and turn on the “Hangout” feature.
 Locals and other tourists in that area will contact you directly.
-You can invite them for shopping as going out a local or an experienced backpacker will make it easier to haggle.
-This advice is gold particularly in places like South America where crime rates are high and scammers are just waiting for the next naive looking tourist to arrive at their store.
+You can invite them to go out shopping with you as going out with a local or an experienced backpacker will often make it easier to haggle.
+This advice is gold particularly in places where crime rates are high and scammers are just waiting for the next naive-looking tourist to arrive at their store.